18 May 2026

 No reason 2%

-While the prospect of a brolly-free retirement is an enticing prospect for sun seekers, there were different motivations across the generations.
+Moving abroad for sun is enticing.
+Still, generations have different motivations for retirement.
 For 45% of younger millennials (25-34 year-olds), the number one priority is a new adventure.
 Meanwhile, 30% of baby boomers want to relocate so they can downsize.

 But will these fantasies match up to the reality?